Read These FAQs before applying:

 -

 No, you do not have to be a classroom teacher.
-The CELW Scholarship is designed to support a diverse population and careers within Early Childhood (birth through Pre-k).
-If you are unsure of a specific role/title, please reach out to scholarships@chilearn.org.
+The CELW Scholarship is designed to support a diverse population and careers within Early Childhood.
+Please see the list of approved, but not exclusive, list of professional tracks that qualify for CELWS listed on the Scholarship homepage.
+If you are unsure of a specific role/title, please reach out to employment@chilearn.org.

 -